zhFelix/Chrome-Dino-AI/README-en.md

 # Chrome-Dino-AI
-A Google Dino AI based on genetic algorithm
+A Google Dino AI based on genetic algorithm.